su8/pinky-bar/README.md

 GPU temperature, voltage, fan(s) and used RAM: hard, but not impossible.

-It would be nice to have decent gpu temperature, voltage, fan(s) speed and used RAM detection regarding SLI, single and dual gpu cards that doesn't require X and/or MESA.
+It would be nice to have decent gpu temperature, voltage, fan(s) speed and used RAM detection regarding SLI, single and dual gpu cards that doesn't require X, MESA and **/sys/kernel/debug/dri**

 Using assembly is strongly no-go.